biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--How-to-use.md

 .. note:: **Terminology Update in version 1.27.0**: "Blank Image" has been renamed to "Empty Cell Image" for better clarity.
 This refers to an image of the empty sample cell (without sample) used for background subtraction.
 ```

-See the [Blank Image and Mask](Blank-Image-and-Mask.html) documentation for more information on how to use this option.
+See [Common Settings — Empty Cell Image and Mask](../Common-Settings.html#empty-cell-image-and-mask) for more information on how to use this option.

 ![-](../../images/QF/blank_img_mask.png)